parmentelat/r2lab-obsolete/demo/outline.md

 - turning off all nodes
 - burning images
 - running the experiment
-- digging in the code
+- digging in the code, written using NEPI

 # Part 4: Postprocessing

+- postprocessing
-- the results
+- data vizualisation
+- using Matlab in this specific case